From port-based teleportation to Frobenius reciprocity theorem: partially reduced irreducible representations and their applications: From PBT operator to induced representation and PRIR

 \subsection{PBT operator and induced representation}

 One of the key ingredients of most of the results on port-based teleportation was understanding an operator that can be called PBT operator.
-For standard port-based teleportation it acts on $N+1$ systems and it is of the form:
+For standard port-based teleportation it acts on $n=N+1$ systems, where $N$ is the number of shared ports, and it is of the form: